'Hyenas' will "invert" everything that's popular in first-person shooters

 “I play a lot of FPS games,” said Hunnisett.
 “You’ve got extraction shooters in the market that can be very tactical, very slow paced.
 You’ve got battle royale games, again, the pace has decelerated as time has gone on.”

 “We’re inverting that and going back to almost, I’d say, closer to a team deathmatch pace.
-And I think there’s something – especially when you’re playing on the show floor – there’s just a little bit more exhilarating and a little bit more enjoyable,” he continued.
+And I think there’s something – especially when you’re playing on the show floor – that’s a little bit more exhilarating and a little bit more enjoyable,” he continued.

 “The industry has come on so far in terms of all of the things you can do in first-person shooters, so condensing all of those elements down has been very exciting,” explained Hunnisett, referring to the character mechanics and reactive zero-G opportunities for Hyenas players to capitalise on.